 Contact your Work Term Engagement Coordinator before taking any action like quitting a co-op job or deciding to end your work term earlier than agreed to.

-You are an ambassador of the University of Toronto and it is important that you conduct yourself with integrity and professionalism to present yourself and the University in the best light possible.
+You are an ambassador of the University of Toronto and it's important that you conduct yourself with integrity and professionalism to present yourself and the University in the best light possible.
 This includes upholding the commitment you made to the employer when you accepted the co-op job offer.

 If you're having difficulty on your work term, we want to help you resolve the situation.
 If there's no resolution to be seen, you'll need the approval from the Director or a designate to submit your resignation.